-c.
-Feasibility and strategic alignment
+Feasibility and strategic alignment c.

-- extent to which the project represents value for money; - feasibility of the plan to use the research infrastructure; - relevance of the research to the strategic priorities of the organisations; - evidence that each of the organisations is genuinely committed to, and prepared to collaborate in, the project; - existing or planned strategic research alliances between the higher education organisation(s) and other organisation(s); and - effectiveness of cooperative arrangements for the management and sharing of the proposed research infrastructure, including arrangements for ongoing operational expenditure where applicable.
+- extent to which the project represents value for money; - feasibility of the plan to use the research infrastructure; - relevance of the research to the strategic priorities of the organisations;

+- evidence that each of the organisations is genuinely committed to, and prepared to collaborate in, the project; - existing or planned strategic research alliances between the higher education organisation(s) and other organisation(s); - effectiveness of cooperative arrangements for the management and sharing of the proposed research infrastructure, including arrangements for ongoing operational expenditure where applicable; and - extent to which the project aligns with Australian Government priority areas.